matt-handy/TheAllCommander/README.md

 # Building & Running
 TheAllCommander server is currently set up to run and test on Windows.
 Cross-platform support is a future goal.

-1) TheAllCommander is set up as a maven project, so a simple "mvn install" will build the project and resolve all dependencies in the the "target" folder.

-2) There should be a keystore.jks file (by default nomenclature, changeable in test.properties) in the config directory.
+1) There should be a keystore.jks file (by default nomenclature, changeable in test.properties) in the config directory.
 To generate one, use the following command to leverage the Java keytool program: keytool -genkey -alias server-alias -keyalg RSA -keypass password -storepass password -keystore keystore.jks

+NOTE: Mvn test will run tests of the HTTPS server, so there must be a keystore file to ensure that certificates can load before all build tests will pass

+2) TheAllCommander is set up as a maven project, so a simple "mvn install" will build the project and resolve all dependencies in the the "target" folder.

 3) execCentral.bat is a script which will launch TheAllCommander server using, by default, the configuration file config/test.properties.
 Please modify this configuration file with the desired configurations, or update the script to point to a custom configuration file.